matthewwachter/td-shadertoy/README.md

 There are a few differences in the way a glsl shader is written in Shadertoy vs TouchDesigner.
 The shadertoyConverter component requests the json object from the API, modifies the shader's code, generates the samplers, and routes them to their respective destinations.

+## Conversion

-There are several conversion issues in the shader's code that the shadertoyConverter component addresses:
+There are several differences listed below that need to be addressed in the shader code.
+This is done automatically when the **shadertoyConverter** component loads a shader.

 - ShaderToy provides a default set of useful uniforms.
 These can simply be prepended to each shader's code and added in the uniform pages of the glsl TOP.